umd-lib/archelon/README.md

-# fcrepo-search
+# archelon

-fcrepo-search is a rails based search interface for the fedora 4 repository.
-It uses the blacklight gem for providing the search functionalaity.
+Archelon is a Rails-based search interface for the Fedora 4 repository.
+It uses the Blacklight gem for providing the search functionality.

 ## Quick Start